Studying Undergraduate Archaeology

 Why study Archaeology?

 Archaeology is unique as a subject because it combines humanities, arts, social sciences and sciences.
 Studying Archaeology requires you to evaluate, explain and make connections between multiple different sources of evidence ranging from ancient artefacts and monuments to the scientific analysis of plants, animals, and materials.
 Archaeology students develop a flexibility of thought and a unique mixture of transferable skills like critical thinking, report writing, teamwork and communication skills.
+Through these activities you will learn and challenge yourself.

 Studying Archaeology is fun, challenging and rewarding.
 However, not everyone who studies Archaeology chooses to pursue a career in the subject.
 Some find employment in the archaeological profession, heritage sector and museums, but many have used their transferable skills to excel as business and industry entrepreneurs, policymakers in arts and education, journalists, civil servants, cultural critics and tourism leaders.